Enrico Fermi School 17

 - ensuring highly engaging instruction.

 CCSI supports include:

-Staff support for the school’s Community Engagement Team and its 7 active workgroups, which bring together school-based staff, parents, students and community partners to develop strategies to identify assets and address needs in priority areas including: adult education/ workforce development, health and wellness, social services, parent / family engagement, community engagement, youth development, and early childhood education; and
+- Staff support for the school’s Community Engagement Team and its 7 active workgroups, which bring together school-based staff, parents, students and community partners to develop strategies to identify assets and address needs in priority areas including: adult education/ workforce development, health and wellness, social services, parent / family engagement, community engagement, youth development, and early childhood education

-As a school in receivership, Erico Fermi must meet specific performance targets related to both safety and academic performance.
+As a school in receivership, School 17 must meet specific performance targets related to both safety and academic performance.
 Progress has been encouraging - and must continue.
 Check back on this page for updates as these data become available.